-On May 2, 2019, the Company entered into a credit, guaranty and security agreement, as amended on September 18, 2019 and July 2, 2020 (the "Credit Facility"), with MidCap Financial Trust ("MidCap"), as agent and lender, and the additional lenders party thereto from time to time (together with MidCap, the "Lenders"), pursuant to which the Lenders, including affiliates of MidCap and Silicon Valley Bank, agreed to make term loans available to the Company for working capital and general business purposes, in a principal amount of up to \$150.0 million in term loan commitments, including a \$30.0 million term loan that was funded at the closing date, with the ability to access the remaining \$120.0 million in two additional tranches (each \$60.0 million), subject to specified availability periods, the achievement of certain clinical development milestones, minimum cash requirements and other customary conditions.
-The Company, GB001, Inc., GB002, Inc., and GB004, Inc., each wholly-owned subsidiaries of the Company, are designated as guarantors.
-The remaining two tranches are available no earlier than the satisfaction of the applicable funding conditions, including the applicable clinical development milestones, and no later than December 31, 2022.
-As of September 30, 2021, no other tranches under the Credit Facility were available to be drawn.
+On May 2, 2019, the Company entered into a credit, guaranty and security agreement, as amended on September 18, 2019 and July 2, 2020 (the "Credit Facility"), with MidCap Financial Trust ("MidCap"), as agent and lender, and the additional lenders party thereto from time to time (together with MidCap, the "Lenders"), pursuant to which the Lenders, including affiliates of MidCap and Silicon Valley Bank, agreed to make term loans available to the Company for working capital and general business purposes, in a principal amount of up to \$150.0 million in term loan commitments, including a \$30.0 million term loan that was funded at the closing date, with the ability to access the remaining \$120.0 million in two additional tranches

+(each \$60.0 million), subject to specified availability periods, the achievement of certain clinical development milestones, minimum cash requirements and other customary conditions.
+The Company did not achieve the clinical development milestone required to access one of the \$60.0 million tranches.
+The Company, GB001, Inc., GB002, Inc., and GB004, Inc., each wholly-owned subsidiaries of the Company, are designated as co-borrowers to the Credit Facility, whereas GB003, Inc., GB005, Inc., GB006, Inc., GB007, Inc., GB008, Inc. and Gossamer Bio Services, Inc., each wholly-owned subsidiaries of the Company, are designated as guarantors.
+The remaining tranche is available no earlier than the satisfaction of the applicable funding conditions, including the applicable clinical development milestone, and no later than December 31, 2022.
+As of March 31, 2022, no other tranches under the Credit Facility were available to be drawn.
 The Credit Facility is secured by substantially all of the Company's and its domestic subsidiaries' personal property, including intellectual property.

 Each term loan under the Credit Facility bears interest at an annual rate equal to the sum of (i) one-month LIBOR (customarily defined, with a change to prime rate if LIBOR funding becomes unlawful or impractical) plus (ii) 7.00%, subject to a LIBOR floor of 2.00%.
 The borrower is required to make interest-only payments on the term loan for all payment dates prior to July 1, 2022.
 The term loans under the Credit Facility will begin amortizing on July 1, 2022, with equal monthly payments of principal plus interest being made by the Company to the Lenders in consecutive monthly installments following such interest-only period until the Credit Facility matures on January 1, 2025.
 Upon final repayment of the term loans, the borrower must pay an exit fee of 1.75% of the amount borrowed under the Credit Facility, less any partial exit fees previously paid.
 Upon partial prepayment of a portion of the term loans, the borrower must pay a partial exit fee of 1.75% of the principal being prepaid.
-At the borrower's option, the borrower may prepay the outstanding principal balance of the term loan in whole or in part, subject to a prepayment fee of 3.00% of any amount prepaid if the prepayment occurs through and including the first anniversary of the second amendment effective date, 2.00% of the amount prepaid if the prepayment occurs after the first anniversary of the second amendment effective date through and including the second amendment effective date through and including the second amendment effective date through and including the second amendment effective date, and 1.00% of any amount prepaid after the second anniversary of the second amendment effective date and prior to January 1, 2025.
+At the borrower's option, the borrower may prepay the outstanding principal balance of the term loan in whole or in part, subject to a prepayment fee of 3.00% of any amount prepaid if the prepayment occurs through and including the first anniversary of the second amendment effective date, 2.00% of the amount prepaid if the prepayment occurs after the first anniversary of the second amendment effective date through and including the second amendment effective date, and 1.00% of any amount prepaid after the second anniversary of the second amendment effective date and prior to January 1, 2025.